-Do you ever have that overwhelming sense that something needs to change?
+LAUNDRY ORGANIZATION: Do you ever have that overwhelming sense that something needs to change?
 As we address how our homes function, we are likely to encounter areas that aren’t functioning well.
 This past week I’ve been working through some solutions to the constant nagging problem of laundry.
-If you can relate, I am here to offer you some laundry organization ideas to help manage the necessary burden of laundry.
+If you can relate, I am here to offer you some laundry organization ideas to help manage the necessary burden of laundry and help tame the laundry beast.

 Laundry has been a constant necessity since the beginning of time.
 Now, thanks to the invention of modern washers and dryers, we SHOULD be less burdened than ever.
 However, as a society, we are busier than ever.

 I have a family of five, and for us to have clean clothes daily and not become overwhelmed, I have to do one load of laundry daily.
-Better laundry organization techniques will make this possible.
+Better laundry organization techniques and modern laundry supplies will make this process more streamlined.

 Each day I go throughout my home to gather up all of the dirty laundry.
-We have a shared laundry basket for the kids upstairs, a hamper in our closet, and still laundry finds itself on bathroom floors, draped over chairs, etc.
+We have a shared laundry basket for the kids upstairs, a hamper in our closet, and still dirty clothes are often on bathroom floors, draped over chairs, etc.

 You know the drill if you have kids.
-We reuse towels (which is great for the environment and your budget) so that minimizes the laundry burden.
+We reuse towels (which is great for the environment and your budget) so that minimizes the laundry burden if you hang towels after each use.
 I knew I needed to explore some laundry organization ideas, so I turned to Pinterest.

 I read article after article about laundry hacks, laundry room ideas, and laundry room organization.
 Everyone seems to have a different solution.
 Some are good, and some are not so good.